-CWRU PA Program alumni are compassionate, highly competent healthcare providers because of the dedication we put into our educational efforts.
-We pride ourselves on the fact that our graduates have trained at a number of nationally recognized healthcare systems and often accept positions within these systems.
+CWRU PA Program alumni are compassionate, highly competent healthcare providers.
+Our graduates have trained at a number of nationally recognized healthcare systems and often accept positions within these systems before they finish our program.

 If you are an alumnus of the CWRU PA Program, please complete this form to enter/update your contact information so it is easier for us to keep in touch!